 I did this in Pinta, quick and sloppy.
-My neighbor put modern brick on a colonial so I fixed it.
+My neighbor put modern brick on a colonial so I fixed it (they should have used something traditional like red brick or stone).
 Got rid of the shutters that don't fit.
+Now everything is modern.

-Another neighbor put brick on the bottom of his house.
+Another neighbor put brick on the bottom of his house which looks choppy and accomplishes nothing.
 I would have used it to demarcate the odd garage.